chrisckc/HttpApiClientDemo/Readme.md

 The projects were created using SDK v2.1.402

+Plenty of comments and commented-out code to demonstrate various usage options

 ## Cloning the Demo

 This demo includes the HttpApiClient as a Git Submodule